 - Tag Rugby

 Pupils are regularly given the opportunity to participate in inter-school festivals and competitions.
 A high percentage of our pupils attend these and demonstrate their key skills.
-This year we have participated in:
+In recent years, we have participated in:

 - Tag Rugby

-Daily Mile – As part of our commitment to increasing levels of activity during the school day, pupils participate in the Daily Mile.
+Daily activity – As part of our commitment to increasing levels of activity during the school day, pupils participate in physical activity every day.
 Focus is placed on personal competition and the importance of living a healthy lifestyle.